Psychedelic/cap/README.md

 - Visit [CAP-SDK repository](https://github.com/Psychedelic/cap/tree/cap-sdk/sdk)
 - Visit [CAP-js repository](https://github.com/Psychedelic/cap-js/)

-!!!
-Important

-    CAP is currently in development 🚧 and will release in the first week of November, thus it is not on mainnet or usable yet.
+>**IMPORTANT:** CAP is currently in development 🚧 and will release in the first week of November, thus it is not on mainnet or usable yet.
 You might see our documentation is light on the SDK/Main repo still.
 We're delayed in this to focus on testing, but will soon update this page with guides & detailed examples for developers.

 ## Canisters in CAP